Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: Discussion

 Furthermore, as shown in Figure \ref{piecharts}, the duration of recording sessions is typically limited to a few hours in the majority of cases.
 While some of these studies often explored the feasibility of using technology at home, it is essential to extend the recording duration to encompass a broader range of daily living activities typically performed by participants during their daily routines.
 This ensures that the recorded behavior in the home environment closely reflects the participants' everyday activities.
 This is particularly important in light of the findings by Waddell \textit{et al.} \cite{Waddell2018} showing how self-reports UL performance are neither consistent nor accurate with sensor-based use assessment.
+A potential explanation for the limited duration of the recordings may be attributed to wearability and comfort concerns.
+However, as demonstrated in Section \ref{sec:stateoftheart}, almost none of the studies considered these factors in their analyses.
+This presents a significant issue because the ability to extend recording duration, aside from factors like battery size and data storage, is closely linked to the device's acceptance by participants.
+This acceptance, in turn, is correlated with factors such as comfort, appearance, and weight.
+Adding analysis of these parameters, for instance via surveys or mixed method studies \cite{Saleh2016, Bandini2021}, is crucial and should be targeted in future works.
+One potential cause of this gap is that most of the studies utilized commercially available devices (such as the Motionlogger, the Link, or the GT3X accelerometers by \textit{Actigraph}, the BioStampRC IMUs by \textit{MC10}, the Emerald or the Opal IMUs by \textit{APDM}, the Xsens IMUs suit by \textit{Movella}, or the Hero 4 and 5 cameras by \textit{GoPro}), potentially considering comfort outside their scope and relying on the manufacturer.
+However, this approach may be limited, and highlighting comfort and wearability in monitoring studies remains fundamental to understanding our current stance on this specific topic.